-During your candidature, copyright and the use of third party content will affect your work in two distinct ways – firstly and most importantly, in the publishing of your work on the Research Repository and secondly, in the way you use material in your research.
+During your candidature, copyright and the use of third party content will affect your work in two distinct ways – firstly and most importantly, in the publishing of your work on the Research Portal and secondly, in the way you use material in your research.

 If you need specialised advice regarding copyright and your thesis, contact the Copyright Coordinator.